uwplasma/ESSOS/README.md

    pip install essos
    ```

-Alternatively, you can install the Python dependencies and run the example scripts in the repository after downloading it as
+Alternatively, you can download it and run the example scripts in the repository after downloading it as

    ```sh
    git clone https://github.com/uwplasma/ESSOS